mochang2/info-sec/info-sec-project/01-how-to-setup/README.md

 -----------

 ### 1. Install a virtual environment
-The reason for the need for an independent virtual environment is to prevent Python libraries downloaded from the Internet from causing conflicts.
+The reason why an independent virtual environment is needed is to prevent Python libraries downloaded from the Internet from causing conflicts.
 (External libraries are often dependent on each other, which can cause malfunction if the version is not correct)
 Turn on the terminal in VS and type in the working directory :

     python -m venv venv